Cluster structures via representation theory: cluster ensembles, tropical duality, cluster characters and quantisation: Introduction

 This function has the property that

 justifying the terminology `character'.

-A fundamental fact we use throughout the paper is that the functor \(\Extfun{\cT}\colon \cC/\cT \to \fpmod \stab{\cT}\) is an equivalence (Proposition~\ref{p:equiv-to-mod}), and as such modules of the form \(\Extfun{\cT}X\) appear throughout our work, as in \eqref{eq:clucha-A-alt}.
-In particular, when there is no loop at \(T\), the mutant \(\mut{\cT}{T}\) is characterised by \(\Extfun{\cT}(\mut{\cT}{T})=\simpmod{\cT}{T}\), the latter being the simple functor at \(T\), whose class we have seen as part of the basis of \(\Kgp{\fd{\stab{\cT}}}\), corresponding to \(\seedlat{N}^{\circ}\).
+A fundamental fact we use throughout the paper is that the functor $\Extfun{\cT}\colon \cC/\cT \to \fpmod \stab{\cT}$ is an equivalence (Proposition~\ref{p:equiv-to-mod}), and as such modules of the form $\Extfun{\cT}X$ appear throughout our work, as in \eqref{eq:clucha-A-alt}.
+In particular, when there is no loop at $T$, the mutant $\mut{\cT}{T}$ is characterised by $\Extfun{\cT}(\mut{\cT}{T})=\simpmod{\cT}{T}$, the latter being the simple functor at $T$, whose class we have seen as part of the basis of $\Kgp{\fd{\stab{\cT}}}$, corresponding to $\seedlat{N}^{\circ}$.

 To obtain applications to an associated cluster algebra (or generalisation thereof), the cluster character should relate categorical mutations of cluster-tilting subcategories (Definition~\ref{d:mutable}) to mutations of cluster variables.
-To this end, we show that if \(X,Y\in\cC\) have the property that any two non-split conflations \(Y\infl Z\defl X\confl\) have isomorphic middle term, and similarly for non-split conflations \(X\infl Z'\defl Y\confl\), then
+To this end, we show that if $X,Y\in\cC$ have the property that any two non-split conflations $Y\infl Z\defl X\confl$ have isomorphic middle term, and similarly for non-split conflations $X\infl Z'\defl Y\confl$, then

 as in a cluster algebra exchange relation.
-This property of conflations holds when \(\ext{1}{\cC}{X}{Y}=1\), but also more generally (Lemma~\ref{l:rk1-unique-middle-term}), and the proof is based on work of Palu \cite{Palu2}.
-The fundamental theorem for \(\cA\)-cluster characters now follows.
+This property of conflations holds in the case that $\ext{1}{\cC}{X}{Y}=1$, but also more generally (Lemma~\ref{l:rk1-unique-middle-term}), and the proof is based on work of Palu \cite{Palu2}.
+The fundamental theorem for $\cA$-cluster characters now follows.

-\begin{theorem*}[Theorem~\ref{t:Aside-bijection}, based on \cite{BMRRT,FuKeller,PresslandPostnikov}] If \(\cC\) has a cluster structure, then \(\clucha[\cT]{\Aside}\) is a bijection between indecomposable objects in cluster-tilting subcategories in the mutation class of \(\cT\) and cluster (and frozen) \(\Aside\)-variables of the cluster algebra with initial exchange matrix \(B_{\cT}\), with frozen variables corresponding to projective objects.
+\begin{theorem*}[Theorem~\ref{t:Aside-bijection}, based on \cite{BMRRT,FuKeller,PresslandPostnikov}] If $\cC$ has a cluster structure, then $\clucha[\cT]{\Aside}$ is a bijection between indecomposable objects in cluster-tilting subcategories in the mutation class of $\cT$ and cluster (and frozen) $\Aside$-variables of the cluster algebra with initial exchange matrix $B_{\cT}$, with frozen variables corresponding to projective objects.
 This induces a bijection between these cluster-tilting subcategories and the seeds of this cluster algebra, commuting with mutations. \end{theorem*}

 The cluster character is also compatible with partial stabilisation: the diagram